 Our tiny products are indeed tiny.
 Keep them away from larger dogs so they are not accidentally ingested.

-Dog toys with closed holes and irregular shapes have the possibility of getting stuck on a dog’s jaw, paw, or other parts of its body.
+Dog toys with closed holes and irregular shapes have the possibility of getting stuck on a dog’s jaw, paw, head, neck or other parts of its body.
 Match up your Benebone to the size of your dog to reduce this risk.

 Keep an Eye Out